 13. If you do not remember something, say so.

 If you live in a city that has a number of different courts, I strongly suggest that you take a day off, go to the courthouse, and watch several trials.
 I do suggest that you do not go in the courtroom before the judge that you will actually appearing before, in your case.
 Instead, watch a criminal case, a personal injury case, probate case, or a divorce case in another court. .

 You cannot remake the facts of your case.
 However, by diligent preparation before you go to trial, you will enhance the probability that the court will look favorably upon the facts of your case.

-John K. Grubb is an experienced lawyer who handles family law and divorce matters in the Houston Metro area.
-Make sure that the lawyer you select is someone that has the compassion to understand your case but is also aggressive enough to get you what you deserve.
-Our mission is to work with our clients to identify the client's objectives, and then to aggressively pursue those objectives.
-You can contact Mr. Grubb and learn more about his practice at www.houstonpremarital.com and www.johnkgrubb.com.
+John K. Grubb is an experienced lawyer who handled family law and divorce matters in the Houston Metro area for over 40 years.
+You want to make sure that the lawyer you select is someone that has the compassion to understand your case, but is also aggressive enough to get you what you deserve.
+Mr. Grubb is now retired.